 It wasn’t that I wasn't interested in translating the abstract and esoteric into lyrics anymore, it was that I felt too different living the way I was living, and I wanted to set up my life in order to explore abstract ideas at a later date with less financial anxiety.

-If wisdom is the ability to hold two opposing ideas in your mind without freaking out, I suppose I’m trying to gain a little wisdom, and it’s not boring at all.
+If wisdom is the ability to hold two opposing ideas in your mind without freaking out, I suppose I’m trying to gain a little wisdom.